cartesi/demo/README.md

 ## Contributing

-Pull requests are welcome.
-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+Thank you for your interest in Cartesi!
+Head over to our [Contributing Guidelines](https://github.com/cartesi/demo/blob/master/CONTRIBUTING.md) for instructions on how to sign our Contributors Agreement and get started with Cartesi!

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note we have a [Code of Conduct](https://github.com/cartesi/demo/blob/master/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 ## Authors